Itcomp-dev/ITC002A-Typescript-Labs/LAB4 - Classes, Interfaces and Enums.md

 ## Generics
+One of the main tools for creating reusable components is generics, that is, being able to create a component that can work over a variety of types rather than a single one.

  `TaskManager` class now show manage both classes `Task` and `ImportantTask` , to do so we can use generics.
 1. Go to `data.ts` file and add a type argument for the `Crud` interface